Reviewing HireQuest (HQI) & Its Rivals

-HireQuest (NASDAQ: HQI) is one of 30 public companies in the “Help supply services” industry, but how does it weigh in compared to its rivals?
-We will compare HireQuest to related businesses based on the strength of its profitability, earnings, analyst recommendations, risk, dividends, institutional ownership and valuation.
+HireQuest (NASDAQ: HQI) is one of 30 public companies in the “Help supply services” industry, but how does it contrast to its competitors?
+We will compare HireQuest to related businesses based on the strength of its analyst recommendations, institutional ownership, risk, earnings, dividends, profitability and valuation.

+HireQuest has a beta of 0.89, suggesting that its share price is 11% less volatile than the S&P 500.
+Comparatively, HireQuest’s competitors have a beta of 1.48, suggesting that their average share price is 48% more volatile than the S&P 500.

-This table compares HireQuest and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares HireQuest and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue